 From One Therapist to Another: The Best Thing We Can Give Our Clients

 Although I personally love hearing my clients tell me that I'm wise or helpful, what I professionally want is for them to know that they have their own healing wisdom.
 I work hard to show them that they actually have everything they need already within themselves and my job is to help them uncover it.
 Please notice that I said I work hard to do this: it's not a passive activity.
-In this post, I'm going talk about why and how we help our clients see what they need to see... from the inside out.
+In this post, I'm going talk to about why and how we help our clients see what they need to see... from the inside out.

 Have you ever worked with someone who seemed to agree with